khalidgxg/brooder-doc/docs/workflows/shared/wallets.md

 # Wallet Management

 This workflow describes how a user, either a Customer or a Provider, can retrieve their wallet balance and other related financial metrics.
+A user's wallet balance is modified by [Transactions](./transactions) and can be paid out via [Withdrawal Requests](./withdrawal-requests).

 ## Endpoint